Chemaclass/php-best-practices/technical-skills/final-classes.md

 If there is any reason why we would like to leave a class non-final: remove the `final` keyword, or don't add it.

-Any reason meaning: being aware that we want to keep open a class to be extendable.
+Any reason meaning: being aware we want to keep open a class to be extendable.

 ## Why is this class not final?